-Pride Month begins today, and as we celebrate LGBTQIA2S+ people, it is important to acknowledge the issues in the criminal legal system that impact these communities and can even lead to wrongful convictions.
+As we celebrate Pride Month, it is important to acknowledge the issues in the criminal legal system that impact LGBTQIA2S+ communities and can even lead to wrongful convictions.

 According to a 2016 report by the Movement Advancement Project and the Center for American Progress, LGBTQIA2S+ people are disproportionately incarcerated in state and federal prisons.
 The percentage of incarcerated LGBTQIA2S+ people is nearly double the percentage of people who identified as LGBTQIA2S+ in 2012.